Federal Gang Crimes – 18 U.S.C. § 521

 When dealing with these cases, the federal government's approach is to make as many arrests as they can while specifically targeting the top gang members.

-Oftentimes, this means they are sweeping people into big nets that are tangentially linked to gangs, which can result in little players receiving serious charges even when they probably shouldn't.
+Often, this means they are sweeping people into big nets that are tangentially linked to gangs, which can result in little players receiving serious charges even when they probably shouldn't.

 Filing Motions and Plea Bargains

 So, pick up the phone.
 We'll have you come in and go over everything.
-If your loved one is in federal custody, I will make arrangements to go see them and talk to them.
+If your loved one is in federal custody, I will make arrangements to see them and talk to them.

 So, I've handled a lot of these gang-related offenses.
 The best thing to do is get to an attorney as fast as possible and let them start putting the pieces in place to defend your gang or RICO-related case.
-With our experience coupled up with our skill and knowledge, our defense attorneys can help you if you are facing a gang crime.
-We will fight aggressively and are insistent in getting you the best result possible.
+With our experience coupled with our skill and knowledge, our defense attorneys can help you if you are facing a gang crime.
+We will fight aggressively and are insistent on getting you the best result possible.

 We work hard and have a true passion and desire to help our clients.
-Our federal criminal defense lawyers are equipped and we know and understand federal laws and the operation of the federal court system.
+Our federal criminal defense lawyers are equipped, and we know and understand federal laws and the operation of the federal court system.

 Related Articles